 If you want to get more of your tax deduction sooner, the double-declining balance method might be your best bet.
 This is an accelerated depreciation method, meaning you can write off a larger portion of your equipment’s cost in the first few years after you buy it.
 This can be a huge help if you’ve just made a significant investment in new gear and want to maximize your deductions to improve cash flow.
 It’s a strategic move that’s a core part of smart business tax planning.
 This approach front-loads your tax benefits, which is perfect for offsetting the initial financial hit of upgrading your kit and putting more money back into your business when you need it most.

-The Units of Production Method
+Is the Units of Production Method for You?

 For photographers who want their depreciation to mirror their actual workload, the units of production method is the most accurate option.
 Instead of being based on time, this method calculates depreciation based on usage.
 For a camera, this could mean tracking the number of shutter clicks.
 So, in a busy year with lots of shoots, you’d claim a larger depreciation expense, while in a slower year, you’d claim less.
 This method perfectly aligns the wear and tear on your gear with your tax deductions, giving you a true-to-life picture of your asset’s value.
 It requires more diligent record-keeping, but it provides a highly customized reflection of your business activity.